 - representing unions in statutory and quasi judicial inquiries;

 - defending unions and their members against industrial torts actions and prosecutions;

 - negotiations for enterprise agreements

 Dispute and Industrial Action Advice

 The capacity for workers to take industrial action is heavily regulated.
-Turner Freeman have experience in advising on dispute and industrial action.
+Turner Freeman has experience in advising on dispute and industrial action.

 The capacity of employees to take collective industrial action is a very complex area of law.
 Breach of the processes can lead to substantial fines and other penalties for the workers in breach and for their unions.

-The Fair Work Act prescribes the very limited circumstances in which employees and their unions can take strike action and other industrial action.
+The Fair Work Act sets out the very limited circumstances in which employees and their unions can take strike action and other industrial action.
 It also sets out a detailed procedure (including secrete ballots) required before industrial action s can be commenced.

-Turner Freeman’s experience enables us to provide good, aggressive but pragmatic advice both as to the legal and tactical aspects of industrial action.
+Turner Freeman’s experience enables us to provide sound, aggressive but pragmatic advice on the legal and tactical aspects of industrial action.